pganssle-talks/2024-pycon-us-pytest/_posts/0000-02-01-pytest-intro.md

 Notes:

 A common objection to `pytest` is that it is way too magical — it selects tests based on their name, it rewrites byte code, it does a bunch of path manipulation and all kinds of magical stuff.
-The worry people have is that because of the magic, it can be hard to reason abut `pytests`'s behavior.
+The worry people have is that because of the magic, it can be hard to reason abut `pytest`'s behavior.

 And I will tell you something as a big proponent of `pytest`: `pytest` is way too magical, it's true.
 But the other thing I'll say is that in practice, **ADVANCE SLIDE** this doesn't really matter all that much.